Skip to content

 INCIDENT DETECTION

 84% of respondents believe the time required to detect the incident either didn’t change or dropped.
 This is how they assessed their progress within the last year.
-A deeper dive reveals that the average detection time for most types of attacks has actually increased since 2020 (see What is Cloud Service?).
+A deeper dive reveals that the average detection time for most types of attacks has actually increased (see What is Cloud Service?).
 The most sig-nificant slowdowns can be seen for discovery of supply chain compromise and ransomware attacks.

 SECURITY INCIDENTS IN THE CLOUD

 53% of survey respondents suffered a cyberattack within the last 12 months.
 Phishing was the most commonly expe-rienced incident – 73% of respondents confirmed that they had been victimized by this type of attack within the last year.
-Moreover, targeted attacks on cloud infrastructure increased significantly: 29% of respondents suffered this type of attack in 2022, compared to 16% in 2020.
+Moreover, targeted attacks on cloud infrastructure increased significantly: 29% of respondents suffered this type of attack in 2024, compared to 16% in 2023.

 DATA BREACH CONSEQUENCES